DockYard-Academy/curriculum/README.md

 * Testing With ExUnit
 * ExUnit With Mix Projects
 * Documentation and Static Analysis
-* Group Project
 ## OTP and Advanced Syntax
 * Protocols
-* Supervisor Basics and Fault Tolerance
 * Recursion
+* Benchmarking and Performance
+* Streams
 * Performance Optimization
+* Processes
+* Supervisor Basics and Fault Tolerance
+* Concurrency With Tasks
+* State Management With Agents
+* In Memory State With Agents and ETS.
 * Files and Data Validation
-* Processes
-* Agent, Task, and ETS
 ## Web Servers and Phoenix
-* HTML & CSS
+* HTML and CSS
 * APIs & Parsing JSON
 * Phoenix
 ## Databases With Ecto